 Given that keloid scars have been shown to have increased proliferation similar to many cancers and tumors, many antitumor agents that interfere with cell proliferation have been investigated for their utility for therapeutic benefit.
 In this chapter, we review the various injectable, topical, and systemic antiproliferative agents used for the treatment of keloids and hypertrophic scars.

 Among antimetabolites, the most studied for hypertrophic scars and keloids is 5-fluorouracil.
 Other antitumor agents also have been reported as experimental and clinical therapies for scars.
 These include methotrexate, which inhibits the use of a metabolite involved in normal cell metabolism; antimitotic agents such as colchicine; and DNA synthesis inhibitors such as bleomycin and mitomycin C.

 History and Mechanism of Action

 Perhaps the most well-researched antimetabolite for the treatment of hypertrophic scars and keloids is 5-fluorouracil (5-FU).
 5-FU is a pyrimidine analogue with antimetabolite activity that inhibits fibroblast proliferation (Table 11-1).
-Research demonstrates an inhibitory effect on human ...
+Research demonstrates an ...